lino-framework/book/docs/specs/vat.rst

 ===================

 An **accounting invoice** is an invoice for which the user enters just the bare accounts and amounts.
-This voucher type is typically used to store incoming purchase invoices, and it does not usually produce a printable document.
+They are stored using the :class:`VatAccountInvoice` model as voucher type.
+They are typically used to store incoming purchase invoices, and they do no not usually produce a printable document.

 If you also need products, quantities and discounts, use a journal having :class:`VatProductInvoice <lino_xl.lib.sales.VatProductInvoice>` as voucher type instead.

-Note that while this is typically used to store incoming purchase invoices, exceptions in both directions are possible: (1) purchase invoices can be stored using :class:`VatProductInvoice <lino_xl.lib.sales.VatProductInvoice>` if stock management is important, or (2) outgoing sales invoice can have been created using some external tool and are entered into Lino just for the general ledger.
+Accounting invoices are typically used to store incoming purchase invoices, but exceptions in both directions are possible: (1) purchase invoices can be stored using :class:`VatProductInvoice <lino_xl.lib.sales.VatProductInvoice>` if stock management is important, or (2) outgoing sales invoice can be stored as :class:`VatAccountInvoice` because they have been created using some external tool and are entered into Lino just for the general ledger.

 There are two database models:

 .. class:: VatAccountInvoice

-    Django model for representing  *accounting invoices*.
+    Django model for storing  *accounting invoices*.

 .. class:: InvoiceItem